arm-out/RayTracer/RayTracer.md

 $$
 \text{Color(hit)} = \sum_{l \in lights} (\text{visibility}) \frac{L_l D}{\text{attenuation}_l}\max(\langle\textbf{l}_l,\textbf{n}\rangle, 0 )
 $$
-The attenuation for the light is meant to model the light energy dropoff as it travels.
+The attenuation for the light is meant to model the light intensity dropoff as it travels.
 In the real world, $\text{attenuation} \propto d^2$ where $d$ is the distance traveled by the light.
-However, since we don't have any light scattering materials like air or fog in this scene, that $attenuation$ model would make our scene too dark and thus, following some literature, $\text{attenuation} \propto d$ works just fst as fine in our case.
+However, since we don't have any light scattering materials like air or fog in this scene, that $attenuation$ model would make our scene too dark.
+After reading some literature, I arrived at the conclusion that for our use case here, the approximation $\text{attenuation} \propto d$ works just fine.

 <figure align="center" display="inline">
     <img src="./screenshots/atten none.png" alt="img" style="zoom:100%;" />